 To make this journey fruitful for the trainers, they need to wither away from the old habits, like giving advice.
 To keep reminding the trainers about this, we need a supervisor who would help them in training.

 Each coach brings a mock problem at work to test the skills of the student.
-We help the trainers navigate the problem; advice what other options they could have technically used, making it easy to find the solution when the actual situation occurs.
+We help the trainers navigate the problem; advise what other options they could have technically used, making it easy to find the solution when the actual situation occurs.

 They also help the learners decide for themselves as they embark on a lifelong journey.
 When a student comes with a challenge or faces an obstacle, the trainer needs to shift to being a coach and advise him/her with the best-suited solution.